Threat-Informed Defense for the Financial Sector

 MITRE’s Center for Threat-Informed Defense is a non-profit, privately funded R&D organization focused on advancing the state of the art and the state of the practice in threat-informed defense.
 Together with the global private sector, the Center conducts applied research and advanced development to improve cyber defense at scale.
 And, since the Center operates for the public good, we freely share our research for the benefit of all.

-© 2025 MITRE.
+Get Involved© 2025 The MITRE Corporation.
 Approved for Public Release.
+ALL RIGHTS RESERVED.
 Document number 25-0984.

 An ambiguous technique is a MITRE ATT&CK® technique whose observable characteristics are insufficient to determine intent.
 This means that …